 DON’T forget to look up!
 You will feel tiny and small and insignificant but totally in awe of the sheer size of the buildings.

-DO climb the Empire State Building and the Freedom Tower for breath-taking views of the City that Never Sleeps.
+DO climb the Empire State Building and the Freedom Tower for breath-taking views.
 Remember, Rockefeller at night, Empire State during the day.

 DON’T forget to hit a rooftop bar.
 If there is one place in the world, where you should head to a rooftop bar it’s NYC.
 230 Fifth on Fifth Avenue is my favourite as it offers fab views of the Empire State Building lit up at night.